 Meditation retreats involve much more than sitting silently and focusing on the breath.
-Meditation retreats are an opportunity for us to remove ourselves from the daily distractions that keep us from having time to think.
+Meditation retreats are an opportunity to remove ourselves from the daily distractions that keep us from having time to think.
 Meditation retreats help us notice our inner dialogue, observe our breathing, and reflect on our current feelings and circumstances.
-Meditation retreats help motivate and create positive change.
+Meditation retreats help motivate and create change.

 10% Meals (keeping the body nourished with healthy foods)